Wednesday, October 21, 2009

 In their paper the authors proposed the use of a growth function to remedy this problem.

-Note: the denominator serves to limit the growth rate based on how far the current \delta is from d
+Note: the denominator serves to limit the growth rate based on how far the current is from

 Once the data is assigned to these clusters or sensitivity spheres, it is then organised into a novel tree structure.
 Kasten boasts of a tree structure which rather than focussing on putting individual patterns into large clusters close to the root of the tree, he instead places the focus on his sensitivity spheres.
 He then builds a MESO tree starting at the root node which is home to all the sensitivity spheres.
 He further explains: